sandeep-sandhu/NewsLookout/README.md

 As a security best practice, its advisable to run the application under its own separate Operating System level user ID.

+## NLP Data

+Download the spacy model using this command:
+>         python -m spacy download en_core_web_lg

+For NLTK, download the following data:
+  1. reuters
+  1. universal_treebanks_v20
+  1. maxent_treebank_pos_tagger
+  1. punkt

+Either use the nltk downloader:
+>         import nltk
+>         nltk.download()

+Or else, manually download these from the source location - https://github.com/nltk/nltk_data/tree/gh-pages/packages

+If these are not installed to one of the standard locations, you will need to set the NLTK_DATA environment variable to specify the location of this NLTK data.

 ## Configuration

 All the parameters for the application can be configured via the configuration file.
-The configuration file and the date for which the web scraper is to be run, is passed as an argument to the application.
+The configuration file and the date for which the web scraper is to be run, are both passed as command line arguments to the application.

 The key parameters that need to be configured are:
   1. Application root folder